ashokvlsi/HospitalsCompare/README.md

 > 4. Ranks the hospitals in a state by the hospital's 30-day mortality rate of a given disease.

 > The result of each of the above tasks is output in the console.
-In addition, the result is output to a .csv file for Task 3 and Task 4.
+In addition, it is output to a .csv file for Task 3 and Task 4.
 The script was produced using R x64 3.1.1 on Windows 7.
 The script and a pair of sample outputs for Task 3 and Task 4 are available in the main repo.

 ###To run the script:
 > 1. Click [here](https://github.com/SamanthaLui/HospitalsCompare/archive/master.zip) to download the zip file containing this repo.